Formation of star clusters and enrichment by massive stars in simulations of low-metallicity galaxies with a fully sampled initial stellar mass function: Simulations

-In addition to the test runs shown in Fig. \ref{fig:Rshell} where solar metallicity was used, we also tested the $\dot{M}_{w}=10^{-5}$ \mdot yr$^{-1}$ mass-loss models at 0.1 \zdot{} metallicity.
-For the full model with cooling, lower metallicities reduce the cooling rate towards the behaviour of the adiabatic model (Eq. \eqref{eq:energy}).
-In practice, however, at $Z=0.1$ \zdot{} only the runs with thermal energy injection were affected and showed only a slightly reduced deceleration.
+The gas mass resolution plays a minor role in the evolution of the wind shell, and the injection schemes differ very little in the low injection rate runs.
+In addition to the test runs shown in Fig. \ref{fig:Rshell} where solar metallicity was used, we also tested the \mbox{$\dot{M}_{w}=10^{-5}$ \mdot{} yr$^{-1}$} mass-loss models at \mbox{0.1 \zdot{}} metallicity.
+For the full model with cooling, lower metallicities reduce the cooling rate towards the behaviour of the adiabatic models (Eq. \ref{eq:energy} and \ref{eq:energy_rad}).
+In practice, however, at \mbox{$Z=0.1$ \zdot{}} only the runs with thermal energy injection were affected and showed only a slightly reduced deceleration.

+\citet{2014MNRAS.442..694D}, \citet{2015ApJ...798...32N}, and \citet{2022MNRAS.510.5592A} have demonstrated qualitatively similar bubble evolution for similar injection methods as ours.
+When considering the conclusions made by such studies on the weak effect of winds, we have to keep in mind that they do not fully account for the momentum input of the stellar wind.
+Such is the case for our simulations as well, as demonstrated in Figures \ref{fig:Rshell} and \ref{fig:momentum}.
+The wind bubbles evolve more as one would expect for the turbulent ISM \citep{2021ApJ...914...89L, 2021ApJ...922L...3L}.
+Stellar wind injection studies that better account for the energy input, such as \citet{2018MNRAS.478.4799H}, have shown that winds can overcome photoionizing radiation in certain conditions (e.g. in warm low-density medium).
+However, in more realistic cloud-scale studies by e.g. \citet{2021MNRAS.506.3239G}, as long as radiation input is included, the addition of well resolved winds does not affect the realized star formation or the IMF \citep{2022MNRAS.515..167G}.